What is Accreditation?

 As a recognized leader in home health accreditation with CMS deeming authority, ACHC offers a collaborative survey approach designed to enhance business operations and ensure the highest quality patient care.

 Developed specifically for Medicare-certified home health agencies, our realistic standards help providers succeed in meeting the Medicare Conditions of Participation (CoPs) and industry best practices.
 Our Surveyors are Registered Nurses (RNs) with home care experience who understand the unique challenges that home health agencies face.

-ACHC currently provides home health licensure surveys on behalf of, , , New Mexico, , and Wisconsin.
+ACHC currently provides home health licensure surveys on behalf of California, Florida, Missouri, New Mexico, Texas, and Wisconsin.
 In order to adhere to state licensure requirements, ACHC has developed a unique two-step process for initial licensure surveys in California, Florida, Missouri, New Mexico, and Wisconsin.
 The process for Texas licensure surveys is the same as our Medicare certification process.

 Accreditation Made Simple